zuned/springboot-redis-learn/springboot-redis-elasticache/README.md

     redis.jedis.pool.max-idle=8
     redis.jedis.pool.min-idle=4

-To monitor the cache on aws> redis-cli -h localhost -p 6379 -a '<PassowrdIfAny>'
+To monitor the cache on aws> redis-cli -h localhost -p 6379 -a 'PassowrdIfAny'